Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

      1. [Hub Networking with Azure Firewall](../../docs/archetypes/hubnetwork-azfw.md)
      2. [Hub Networking with Fortinet Firewall (NVA)](../../docs/archetypes/hubnetwork-nva-fortigate.md)

-    Depending on the preference, you may delete/comment the configuration that is not required.
+    Depending on the preference, you may optionally delete/comment the configuration that is not required.
 For example, when deploying option 1 (Azure Firewall) - remove/comment section of the configuration file titled "Hub Networking with Fortinet Firewalls".

+    > Note: Even deleting or commenting out the variables that are not required, either for the **Hub Networking with Azure Firewall** or the **Hub Networking with Fortinet Firewall (NVA)** is optional since the deployment will be based on the pipeline you configure anyway.
+So if you configured the **platform-connectivity-hub-azfw-policy-ci** and the **platform-connectivity-hub-azfw-ci** pipelines, only the _Azure Firewall_ option will be deployed, not the _NVA_ option.

     * Update **var-hubnetwork-managementGroupId** with the networking management group.
 This is based on the prefix defined in `var-topLevelManagementGroupName`.
 For example, if `var-topLevelManagementGroupName` is set to `contoso`, then `var-hubnetwork-managementGroupId` will be `contosoPlatformConnectivity`.